wcooley/wcooley.github.io/_posts/2017-03-08-evolution-of-work-loop.md

 are 0 delay (sleep) and repeat once; for the "run endlessly" case they are the delay interval and nothing, which means repeat infinitely.

-(There is difference in sleeping for 0 seconds and not calling sleep at all, in terms of process scheduling, for the distinction is not important for this case.)
+(There is a difference in sleeping for 0 seconds and not calling sleep at all, in terms of process scheduling with the operating system, but the distinction is not important for this case.)

 The tuple arguments of `repeat` are not particuarly obvious or self-documenting; using keyword arguments would be better for that.
 So for our final revision, let's instead make a `dict`: